 5- Get relevant work experience: As one of my mentors told me many years ago.
 Experience trumps everything but a strong network.
 And well, you can’t build a strong network except in the course of gaining experience.

-Most critical skill you can develop however, is your ability to truthfully assess value.
+The most critical skill you can develop, however, is your ability to truthfully assess value.
 Beginning with your own and expanding out to your team, group, organization, business ecosystem, ad infinitum.
 This is because we can’t improve or correctly express our value unless we know what it is.
 More precisely, unless we know what it isn’t.
 This holds equally true in high paced, high Risk and Uncertainty, ultra-competitive, zero-fail environments of Special Forces and startups.
-Particularly, when pitching yourself, your plan, your venture, to others whose buy in and approval your success depends upon.
+Particularly, when pitching yourself, your plan, your venture, to others whose buy-in and approval your success depends upon.

-Following are a few guiding principles have helped me over the years, in seeking to know and improve my own value and competitiveness:
+The following are a few guiding principles that have helped me over the years, in seeking to know and improve my own value and competitiveness:

 – Be a competitor | If you’re not embracing your competitive nature, even if it means nothing more than competing with yourself of yesterday.
 Then you really don’t have much value at all.
 Because there’s no other way to develop and prove value than to compete.